Interacting Quantum Fields on de Sitter Space: The canonical net of local -algebras on

 where the $I_\alpha$'s are the half-circles containing $I$. \end{remark}

 \begin{theorem} For each open interval $I \subset S^1$, the local observable algebra ${\mathcal R}(I)$ is $*$-isomorphic to the unique hyper-finite factor of type~{\rm III}$_1$. \end{theorem}

 \begin{proof} It has been proved in \cite[Prop.~4.5]{FiGu2} that if $1$ is in the spectrum of the one-particle modular operator $\delta_I$ associated to $\widehat{\mathfrak h} (I)$, but not in the point spectrum, then the second quantization algebra ${\mathcal R}(I)$ is a type III$_{1}$ factor.
-Now, in order to establish this property, we follow \cite[Theorem 3.6]{FiGu1}: we introduce two \emph{local Sobolev spaces}
+Hence, the result follows from Proposition~\ref{Figolini-Guido}. \end{proof}